UI • INTERACTION • PRODUCT DESIGN

 Game Card Redesign

 As a Product Designer at the Walt Disney Company, I redesigned the UI and interaction patterns for all of the In-Queue game cards on the Play Disney Parks App.
 These cards are the entry points into all of our interactive games (a key feature on our app), providing a description of the games, information on how to unlock them, and an overview of the achievements you’ve earned so far.
-The goal of this project was to create a scalable design to account for new app content, and a media gallery within the game card.
+The goal of this project was to improve readability, create a scalable design to account for new app content, and implement a new media gallery feature within the game card.
 The screen below showcases the original card design (on the left) and the updated one (on the right).

 UI / Visual Design